openpass-sso/passport-openpass/README.md

       if (err) { return cb(err); }

       if (!cred) {
-        // The account at Google has not logged in to this app before.
+        // The account at OpenPass has not logged in to this app before.
 Create a
-        // new user record and associate it with the Google account. db.run('INSERT INTO users (name) VALUES (?)', [ profile.displayName
+        // new user record and associate it with the OpenPass account. db.run('INSERT INTO users (name) VALUES (?)', [ profile.displayName
         ], function(err) {